tastyhedge/tastyhedge.github.io/content/blog/how-to-calibrate-american-options-really-fast/index.md

 ### Performance

-**2'800'000 opt/s** is as many European options I'm able to calibrate on my machine with AMD Ryzen 9 CPU.
+**2'800'000 opt/s** is how many European options I'm able to calibrate on my machine with AMD Ryzen 9 CPU.
 You may wonder whether this is a lot or not ?

 **The options market** has about 1'500'000 options listed on 5'000 stocks.
 Hence, we can calibrate the entire market in just 1/2 of a second on a single CPU core.
 Of course, this is not a nanosecond